Ph.D. Biomedical Science

 Research findings are disseminated through national and international conferences, publication in high-profile scientific journals, and the patent literature.
 Numerous research opportunities and a generous stipend combine to create a highly competitive GSBSE Ph.D. program.
 Interested applicants are encouraged to request further information.

 Orientation for new graduate students will be scheduled the week before the start of the Fall semester.
 New students should plan to attend.

-Once accepted into either the Ph.D. in Biomedical Science, or the Ph.D. in Biomedical Engineering program, and prior to the identification of a dissertation mentor, students will be advised by the First Year Advisory Committee (FYA).
+Once accepted into either the Ph.D. in Biomedical Science or the Ph.D. in Biomedical Engineering program, and prior to the identification of a dissertation mentor, students will be advised by the First Year Advisory Committee (FYA).
 There is a FYA committee member at each partner institution, a listing of the committee composition may be found here.
 Issues and questions relating to laboratory rotations and coursework should be discussed with a FYA committee member.
-This FYA faculty member will maintain a role as an informal advisor and graduate student advocate, and will offer guidance throughout the student’s program, as necessary.
+This FYA faculty member will maintain a role as an informal adviser and graduate student advocate, and will offer guidance throughout the student’s program, as necessary.

 Questions or issues regarding registration for classes should be directed to the GSBSE office at email@example.com.